 Search business listings

-See also: Search data by radius, Search data in polygon, Search data by drive time, Search data by territory
+See also: Search data by radius, Search data in polygon, Search data by drive time or distance, Search data by territory

 - The business listings search is accessible by clicking the yellow pages with a binocular icon on the main toolbar.

 - If you want to search businesses inside a radius or polygon, select a drawing figure and click the same icon on the figure’s mini-toolbar.
 For example, on the picture below we will search business listings in 150 miles radius around Salt Lake City.

 - The Define search criteria dialog will popup.
 On the left side of the dialog there are tabs to choose a type of criteria like business name or sales.
 On the right side you will see the overall criteria you have selected.
 It also shows the number of records in your selection.
 Whenever you change the search criteria the Count button will appear to help you recalculate the number of records.

 - You may have noticed the Green folder and Diskette icons above overall criteria.
 The last one allows you to save search criteria to be reused or edited later.
 With the first one you can select previously saved criteria.